mtuj/codingsamples/README.md

 # Documentation

 Project System Requirements document.docx
 * A functional specification I wrote for a large-scale project covering several modules in an in-house ERP system.
-This was a project I also implemented and wrote the code for; if this had been distributed to other developers to work on, an additional technical specification would also been produced alongside this document.
+This was a project I also implemented and wrote the code for; had this been distributed to other developers to work on instead, an additional technical specification would also been produced alongside this document.

 iOS Engineer App User Guide.pdf
 * A user guide I produced for an in-house iOS app that I wrote.
 The app is used primarily by site-based engineers for logging site visits, updating details of installed equipment, completing electronic testing documentation, and submitting time logs.
 I have also produced similar guides for four other in-house apps.